BRiDGEIris/genomicAPI/README.md

 Install a new app in your Hue UI
 ================================

-Here is the procedure to install one of the app available in this repository in your Hue interface:
+Here is the procedure to install one of the app available in this repository (see the *apps* directory) in your Hue interface:

   1. Move to some directory where to download the git repository